Loyola 4 Chicago

 Service with reflection is the best and most direct way that students begin to fulfill the Jesuit educational goal of becoming “persons for others.”
 Working among the marginalized raises the universal questions of life's meaning and purpose.
 More than anything, an openness to grappling with the questions that consistent volunteer service inevitably raises is a must.

-Monthly reflections organized by the student leaders consist of informal gatherings among individual groups that may include a dinner, attending a lecture, or even bowling.
+Monthly reflections organized by the student leaders consist of informal gatherings among individual groups that are an opportunity to build an understanding of the work.
 Any forum that provides opportunity for discussion and fun is welcome and encouraged.
 A few gatherings each year bring all the Loyola4Chicago groups together and share their experiences through a relaxing, supportive environment that is bound to foster relationships and present continued opportunities to become involved with working for justice through service.

 Signing up for Loyola4Chicago means you are committing to serve at the same time and same place every week while classes are in session.
 This is an important commitment to make to our community partners.
 Making that commitment and not following through adversely affects the individuals we serve, the community partners we work with, and the relationship between Loyola and those partners.
 We ask that you only sign up for Loyola4Chicago if you are willing to make that commitment for at least one semester.

-One-to-one mentoring with students from Jordan Community School in Rogers Park **This is a year-long commitment
+One-to-one mentoring with students from Jordan Elementary School and Kilmer Elementary School in Rogers Park **This is a yearlong commitment that starts in the fall**